CSkylarL/MSofTimiGP-Response/README.md

 ## TimiGP-Response
 TimiGP-Response is an analysis module under the [TimiGP computaional framework](https://github.com/CSkylarL/TimiGP).
 It is designed to infer cell-cell interactions in tumor immune microenvironment (TIME) through gene pairs, and evaluate the cell types assocaited with immunotherapy response.

-# TODO
-For more details, please read our manuscript: [TimiGP: ](https://doi.org/10.1016/j.xcrm.2023.101121).
+For more details, please read our manuscript: [TimiGP-Response: the pan-cancer immune landscape associated with response to immunotherapy.](https://doi.org/10.1016/j.xcrm.2023.101121).

 ## Overview of the Repository
 This repository contains the codes and intermediate data for the manuscript of the TimiGP-Response.
 The repository is organized as follows:
+1. `data` folder: The data used in this study are publicly available.
+Please follow the [instruction](./data/README.md) to download datasets to complete the [data](./data/) folder.

-1. `Fig1` folder: The codes and intermediate data for Fig1.
+2. `Fig1` folder: The codes and intermediate data for Fig1.
     1) `code` folder: config files and R codes to generate the corresponding figures.
         - [Fig1_config.R](./Fig1/code/Fig1_config.R) file: config file for the R codes.
         - [Fig1_function.R](./Fig1/code/Fig1_function.R) file: function file for the R codes.